jdeluyck/kcoreorg-website/_posts/2008/2008-06-04-mailapp-tips-tricks.md

     You can type them in the "Email Address" field, separated by comma's.
 * "Go to next unread message":
     Use something like [Fastscripts](http://www.red-sweater.com/fastscripts/) with the following AppleScript (from [Macscripter](http://macscripter.net/viewtopic.php?pid=62563#p62563))

+    ```text
-    > tell application "Mail" to try
+tell application "Mail" to try
-    > tell message viewer 1 to set selected messages to {first message of beginning of (get selected mailboxes) whose read status is false}
+tell message viewer 1 to set selected messages to {first message of beginning of (get selected mailboxes) whose read status is false}
-    > activate
+activate
-    > on error
+on error
-    > beep
+beep
-    > end try
+end try
+    ```

 What I still need: